tonysla/generate-fake-data/README.md

 ## Files

 1.File `version_two.sh` generates fake data using for loop.

-2.File `regular_expression.sh` & `cut_sed_regex.sh` generate fake data but mostly show examples of using regular expression on the generated data.
+2.File `regular_expression.sh` & `cut_sed_regex.sh` generate fake data and also show examples of using regular expression on the generated data.